spiraldb/vortex/README.md

 * FixedList: TODO
 * Union: TODO

-### Plain Encodings
+### Canonical/Flat Encodings

-Vortex includes a base set of encodings that are designed to be compatible with Apache Arrow.
-These are:
+Vortex includes a base set of encodings that are designed to be zero-copy with Apache Arrow.
+These are the canonical representations of each of the logical data types.
+The canonical encodings currently supported are:

 * Null
 * Bool